German Articles: Guide To Definite And Indefinite Articles In German

 If you are not sure which article to use, don’t be afraid to ask.
 You can ask by saying Welchen Artikel hat das?
 (Which article does that have?)
 When you got your answer and you want to say thank you, say Danke für deine Hilfe.
 (Thank you for your help.).

-If you don’t know the colors in German, check Spring German teacher Brunhild’s video here.
+If you don’t know the colors in German, check our Spring German YouTube channel, and you’ll find the answer there.

 Other tips are:

-- Jahreszeiten, Monate oder Wochentage sind immer männlich: der Frühling, der Februar, der Montag (seasons, months and week days are always masculine: the spring, the February, the Monday)
+• Jahreszeiten, Monate oder Wochentage sind immer männlich: der FrĂĽhling, der Februar, der Montag (seasons, months and week days are always masculine: the spring, the February, the Monday)

-Guys, before we continue, at the end of this video we will do a quiz to check your knowledge.
-So stay tuned.
+At the end of this lesson we will do a quiz to check your knowledge.
+So stay tuned!

 Da ist ein rotes Auto.
 Wem gehört es?
 (There is a red car.
 To whom does ist belong?)